potgieterbt/Notes/Editing inconveniences.md

-* zsh completions need to use arrow keys.
+1. Can't use vim movements in zsh to change commands
-* nvim lsp completion requires arrow keys
+2.